yestinsong/Text-Detection/README.md

 # Mser-Swt-Text-Detection-With-Verification
-Text Detection System with MSER , SWT and Text Verification
+Text Detection System with MSER , SWT and Text Verification(fft and pca)

 This file is built by Virsual Studio 2010 and depended on OPENCV 2.4.9